The 15:17 to Paris: Plot

 On the train, all seems well, until American-born Frenchman Mark Moogalian notices that one of the toilets has been occupied for an unusually long time.
 When he goes to investigate, a terrorist bursts out with an assault rifle.
 Another passenger, Damien A., grabs the terrorist by the neck and Moogalian manages to wrest the rifle from the terrorist but is then shot in the back with a 9mm pistol.
 Passengers begin to flee out of their seats and rush toward the forward cabins of the train, trying to escape.
 Eventually, the terrorist approaches the next car, where Spencer and his friends are sitting.
 The moment Spencer sees him, he springs into action.
 He decides that his only hope, and the only hope of the remaining passengers, is for him to try to defeat the terrorist.
 Spencer makes a desperate all-out sprint toward the terrorist in the hope of subduing him before being shot.
 By remarkable luck, the terrorist's weapon jams just as he is about to fire, and Spencer tackles and disarms him.
 Seeing Spencer's progress in subduing the terrorist, Alek, Anthony, and other passengers join the effort to try to overwhelm the terrorist.
 Spencer finally knocks him out by putting him in a choke hold.
 Spencer then stanches the bleeding by plugging the exit wound in Moogalian's neck with his fingers.
-The police at the next station enter the train fully armed, discovering that Spencer has subdued the terrorist, and the paramedics begin to treat his wounds and the more serious ones of the shot passenger.
+Armed police enter the train at the next station and find that Spencer has subdued the terrorist, and the paramedics begin to treat his wounds and the more serious ones of the shot passenger.
 Paramedics take Moogalian to the emergency room at a local hospital and he survives.

-In a formal ceremony, Spencer, Alek and Anthony are recognized as heroes of France for their gallantry and bravery by the President François Hollande, who tells the public that the terrorist was armed with over 300 rounds of ammunition with the apparent aim of using all of it to wreak havoc on all those who boarded the train.
+In a ceremony, Spencer, Alek and Anthony are recognized as heroes of France for their gallantry and bravery by the President François Hollande, who tells the public that the terrorist was armed with over 300 rounds of ammunition with the apparent aim of using all of it to wreak havoc on all those who boarded the train.
 The odds of the particular misfire and jam of the cartridge in the terrorist's weapon was estimated on the scene as being less than one out of a thousand, and highly unlikely to have been in Spencer's favor.
 French officials at the ceremony acknowledge their bravery and award them the French Legion of Honour in recognition of their act of courage.
 The film ends with a parade in honour of the three friends in the town they grew up in, Sacramento.